-Production, packing, storage, transport and presentation of food products shall be in accordance with the food legislation that applies to the petroleum activities, cf. Section 1-5 of the Petroleum Act.
+Production, packing, storage, transport and presentation of food products shall be in accordance with the Food Act and appurtenant regulations, cf. Section 1-5 of the Petroleum Act.

-In December 2001, the Ministry of Health and Care Services specified general Regulations relating to water supply and drinking water (in Norwegian only) for implementation of the Drinking Water Directive 98/83/EC, incorporated into the EEA Agreement on 25 January 2001.
+The Ministry of Health and Care Services laid down Regulations relating to water supply and drinking water (in Norwegian only) for implementation of the Drinking Water Directive 98/83/EC, incorporated into the EEA Agreement on 25 January 2001.
 These regulations entered into force on 1 January 2001 and also apply to the petroleum activities.

-Reference is made to Norwegian Institute of Public Health's guideline materials for design and operation of drinking water systems, which are drawn up to clarify regulatory requirements for offshore drinking water systems and drinking water supplies.
+The Norwegian Institute of Public Health's guideline materials for design and operation of drinking water systems are drawn up to clarify regulatory requirements for offshore drinking water systems and drinking water supplies.
 The guideline materials, in both Norwegian and English, can be found on www.fhi.no/offshore.

-In accordance with the Framework Regulations and pursuant to delegation from the Norwegian Food Safety Authority, the Norwegian Board of Health, or such party authorised by them, also supervises that the provisions regarding food, water supply and drinking water are complied with in the petroleum activities.
+In accordance with the Framework Regulations and pursuant to delegation from the Norwegian Food Safety Authority, the County Governor of Rogaland supervises that the provisions regarding food, water supply and drinking water are complied with in the petroleum activities.